 The eligibility requirements include a "good accounting system", what does this mean?
 Business planning funds are intended to be used for development of a business plan, not to organize financial records.
-If you don't have a current market value balance sheet and income statement, or one cannot be prepared relatively quickly from existing financial records, you should organize the records appropriately before applying for DAP funds and/or apply for DAP funding to organize records and/or benchmark your farm’s financial status.
+If you don't have a current market value balance sheet and income statement, or one cannot be prepared relatively quickly from existing financial records, you should organize the records appropriately before applying for DAP business planning fund.

 What if my herd size is 300 cows or larger?
 For a project that is business planning or facility planning only, the preference is for farms with less than 300 mature cows, milking and dry.
 A farm with more than 300 cows may apply and be approved depending the other eligible projects under consideration.
 All projects that request an AEM Certified Planner (CNMP planning) must be under 300 cows.
 Farms under 700 cows with a CNMP may apply for the design of eligible best management practices (BMPs) identified in the farm CNMP.

 Is a project eligible for both the $5k for business planning and $5k for facility planning?
-No, as an example, if a project requires design plans for a new freestall, you may use DAP business planning funds to pay for the design which would reduce the funds available for business planning by the amount charged for developing the building plans.
+No, as an example, if a project requires design plans for a new freestall, you may use DAP business planning funds to pay for the design which would reduce the funds available for business planning by the amount charged by the service provided for developing the building plans.

 Is a project eligible for both business planning funds and any of the environmental planning funds?
 Yes and in fact it is desirable to combine business planning for growth with planning for related environmental improvements so that capital costs for recommended improvements are taken into account in the business plan.
 As an example, a farm under 300 cows could use DAP funds for the development of a business plan and to develop a new CNMP.
 The total available funds in this instance would be $11k (up to $5k for business planning and up to $6k for a new CNMP).